 Dynatrace is a leading provider of application performance management solutions.
 It provides comprehensive application and infrastructure performance management tools that enable full insight into application transaction performance and database server performance through application monitoring, SQL Server monitoring, and monitoring of other popular structured and unstructured database systems.

 As an example, consider a Java performance test.
-Dynatrace Load, a load testing website, generates user requests that initiate transactions in a Java application that queries a SQL database such as SQL Server.
+A load testing website generates user requests that initiate transactions in a Java application that queries a SQL database such as SQL Server.
 The Java application is monitored by Dynatrace Application Monitoring which captures method-level details as well as SQL statements and query times to the database.
 In the database tier, Dynatrace performs SQL Server monitoring by using a SQL monitor plugin for the SQL Server database.
 Plugins are also available for other leading proprietary databases such as Oracle and IBM, and MySQL performance monitoring is also supported for organizations that leverage the open source MySQL database.

 Details captured by the plugin and revealed visually in Dynatrace dashboards typically include number of concurrent user sessions over time, connection time percentiles, ratio of logical to physical reads, and the number of SQL calls over time.
 This SQL Server monitoring data along with the performance data acquired for the rest of the application transaction provides comprehensive insight into the transaction’s performance and is inclusive of the performance of all components and tiers that participated in the transaction.
 This insight can be complemented with network performance data collected by network performance tools like Dynatrace Data Center RUM for an even fuller picture.
 Any performance hotspots can be revealed easily through the application, SQL database, and network performance data that is collected and presented on the Dynatrace dashboards.